-Out of that you start to work on the mood and the tone of the film.
+Out of that, you start to work on the mood and the tone of the film.
 Fathers and Daughters was a very very depressing story so I did not want to hit it with depressing light.
-It was kind of seen through Katie’s eyes as an 8 year old and what she remembered experiencing from her father.
-So I took that and said ok “How does an 8 year old see pain?”
-“How does an 8 year old remember happiness?”
+It was kind of seen through Katie’s eyes as an 8-year-old and what she remembered experiencing from her father.
+So I took that and thought, ‘How does an 8-year-old see pain and remember happiness?’
 Well…everything is going to be a little more saturated.
 Let’s make it a little more golden and alive.

-Because I remember times when I hung out with my dad and we might be throwing the ball in our front yard and I’d remember back and I’m like,
+I remember times when I hung out with my dad and we might throw a ball in our front yard and I’m like:

 “Dad, remember when we were playing catch after the little league game and it was so awesome and beautiful light and setting sun…”

 And he’s like, “What are you talking about?
 That was like high noon and it wasn’t after the little league game, it was after I got done with lunch and before I went back out on the tractor.”

 That kind of idea of what a child sees and how they see it through their eyes is the mood and the tone of how I wanted Fathers and Daughters to feel.
 So I counteracted the emotion of the story because I felt if I had really hit it with that depressing sense of emotion, you’d want to put a bullet in your head when you’re leaving the theater.
 It’s very alive and very rich and very golden and kinda like how an 8-year-old would see the story.

 Working with the director and tossing these ideas out and seeing what they respond to is part of your job.

 The relationship on set, I find, is very rewarding.
 I like to be very close to the director, I like to be right next to the monitor with them seeing the performance, establishing that rapport, where they turn to you and say: